The Culebra Ferry sunk my plans to visit Culebra Island off of Puerto Rico. But, you don’t have to make the same mistakes as I did.

 Now to be fair, my research hinted at the possibility of “some bumps in the road” with regards to the ferry schedule.
 I made the judgment that nothing seemed overly worrisome, but some of the signs were there…

 As I write this, you can’t make any advance ferry reservations online so you need to purchase tickets at the Ceiba ferry terminal in person.
-Beware of any websites claiming to sell tickets online, too!
-If you’re unsure, contact your hotel and ask them directly if online booking has become available before sharing any credit card details with an unofficial website.

 What You Should Do Instead:

-Go to the ferry terminal 1-2 days before your planned day trip to Culebra and purchase tickets.
+If you didn’t buy your tickets in advance, go to the ferry terminal 1-2 days before your planned day trip to Culebra and purchase tickets.
 After what happened with Culebra, I purchased my Vieques tickets on Sunday for my Monday trip.
 Again, if Culebra and Flamenco Beach are on your list of things to do in Puerto Rico, it’s worth a ride to the terminal to get those tickets.

 From Ceiba, the Culebra Ferry costs just $5.00 for a roundtrip.
-Actually, after you pay the $5.60 all day parking rate at the ferry terminal in Ceiba, you’re up to $10.60 for a ferry ride, parking and an unforgettable day of fun in the sun.
+Actually, after you pay the $5.60 all-day parking rate at the ferry terminal in Ceiba, you’re up to $10.60 for a ferry ride, parking and an unforgettable day of fun in the sun.

 The ferry from Ceiba takes about 45 minutes so plan accordingly when choosing which ferry departure and return make sense for what you want to do on the island or back on Puerto Rico later in the evening.